MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-az-cli2.md

 Get the hostname of a specific web app.
-This query also [formats the output](format-output-az-cli2.md) as tab-separated values, which is usefule when you want to assign the output to a variable in your script.
+This query also [formats the output](format-output-az-cli2.md) as tab-separated values, which is useful when you want to assign the output to a variable in your script.

 ```azurecli
 az appservice web show \